Let's focus on just five of the things we know:

 - The district can't close schools to the public.
 Never could.
 State laws will not allow it.

-- Deficit spending in the out-years of a levy is normal, in fact all district levies are structured that way -- including the one on the ballot.
+- Deficit spending in the out-years of a levy are normal, in fact all district levies are structured that way -- including the one on the ballot.

-Here's a final check list as you prepare to vote.
+There's really nothing more to say about the Olentangy levy.
+I am reposting my executive summary -- actually taxpayer summary.
 I encourage you to read all my other postings so you can understand that there is no need for the March levy.